Carl Zimmer Workshop

 The article:

 Questions to consider: What in the paper is in the article?
 What is missing?
 How does the article go beyond the paper?
-How does the article portray the way science is done?
+How does the article portray the way scientists work?
 What key concepts are required to understand the research?
-How does the article engage with the huge popular interest in immortality?
+How does the article engage with the huge popular interest in whales and animal communication?

 WRITING ASSIGNMENT